Wage and Salary Administration

 - Each position assigned (classified) to a pay grade

-The current salary schedule for the University is located on the Office of Human Resources and Affirmative Action website.
+The current salary schedule for University staff employees is located on the Office of Human Resources website.

 Each classified position is assigned to a salary grade based on the available, relevant market data for the position.
 Market data is derived primarily from two sources: (1) the College and University Professional Association for Human Resources’ (CUPA-HR) annual salary survey, and (2) the Department of Labor (DOL) annual salary data.
 Positions which have a direct match in the market are “benchmark” positions; those positions that are not benchmark positions are classified based on comparable benchmark positions.
 For benchmark positions, the average market salary should correlate to the midpoint of the assigned salary grade.